 Objects

-Objects are a data type in Mongoose which allows the developer to store nested data.
+Objects are a data type in Mongoose that allows the developer to store nested data.
 Objects can contain any valid data type, including other objects.
 This allows for a flexible data structure that can be used to store any type of data.
 Objects can also be nested within other objects, allowing for a complex document structure.

 Objects are a great way to store data with a consistent structure, such as a user profile or a product catalog.
 When using an object type, it is important to remember that the data must be valid.
 This means an object must have the correct data type for each property.
 The document will only be saved if a property is of the correct type.